msk-yv/guru_simple_xlsx_reader/README.md

 ### Load Errors

-By default, cell load errors (ex. if a date cell contains the string 'hello') result in a SimpleXlsxReader::CellLoadError.
+By default, cell load errors (ex. if a date cell contains the string 'hello') result in a GuruSimpleXlsxReader::CellLoadError.

-If you would like to provide better error feedback to your users, you can set `SimpleXlsxReader.configuration.catch_cell_load_errors = true`, and load errors will instead be inserted into Sheet#load_errors keyed by [rownum, colnum].
+If you would like to provide better error feedback to your users, you can set `GuruSimpleXlsxReader.configuration.catch_cell_load_errors = true`, and load errors will instead be inserted into Sheet#load_errors keyed by [rownum, colnum].